kamenPB/Green-Credentials/portfolio-requirements.md

 **Use-case goals:**
 =================================================================================
 * Display green credentials of cabot circus on a Smart TV

+**Flow**

+1. Display all of the data required on the screen
+1. Make all the text readable
+1. Use eye catching colours and pictures

+**Alternative flow**

+1. Display all of the data required on the screen
+1. Too much data makes the text on the screen to small and thus unreadable
+1. Split Display into 2 slides and alternate between them on a timely basis

+**Exceptional flow**

+1. The screen doesn't turn on or is having problems displaying the data
+1. Make sure all the power cables are inserted properly
+1. Turn the TV off then back on
+1. If there are still problems, consult the IT department

 * Update data in real time

+**Flow**

+1. A member of cabot circus rewrites some value on the excel spreadsheet
+1. The spreadsheet is directly linked to the program so it will go through a filter and the output of that will go straight to the screen
+1. Every 30 minutes, Take the current data of the power usage
+1. Filter the data and display the output immediately

+**Alternative flow**

+1. A member of cabot circus is currently rewriting data on the spreadsheet and another member attempts to edit the same data
+1. Lock the file so only one person can access it at a time
+1. Unlock once there is nobody on the file

+**Exceptional flow**

+1. A member of staff accidentally deletes some data and doesn't replace it with anything
+1. Continue displaying currently showing data until the spreadsheet is sorted out (store current data somewhere other than the spreadsheet)

 * Filter out negative data

 **Flow**